Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 ***Bruuk***

----The bag opened right back up.
+-The bag opened right back up.
 Did they forget something? ...No.
 The light was different.

 He was somewhere else.
 The gravity was nicely heavy, the light was the right color...the scent.
 Bruuk was on Gao, he had to be.
 Clean, well-scrubbed burrow in the traditional style, so somebody either filthy rich or dirt poor.
 Herbs on the breeze, too.
 A *riot* of wildflowers.